TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 These are our supported and recommended settings to set up port forwarding with TorGuard

-To 60% off the following plans: Anonymous Proxy, Anonymous VPN, Anonymous VPN Pro, and Anonymous Proxy Premium.
+Get 60% off the following plans: Anonymous Proxy, Anonymous VPN, Anonymous VPN Pro, and Anonymous Proxy Premium.

 Use this [link](/user-promotion-deals/#torguard){:target="_blank" rel="noopener noreferrer"} for more info.